chef/chef-web-docs/content/config_rb_supermarket.md

 `default['supermarket']['gzip_min_length']`

-:   The minimum reponse length that will be compressed by gzip, as
+:   The minimum response length that will be compressed by gzip, as
     determined by the `Content-Length` response header.
 Default value:
     `1000`.